ChesterHsieh/ChesterHsieh.github.io/_posts/2018-12-20-Content Enrichment.md

 ---
 # Intro
-Search Engine has many different features and design can actually improve lucene
+Search Engine has many different features and design can actually improve user experience.
+Either to improve find

 # Reference